Ananthzeke/Tamil-NER/literature_review summary.md

 | [5] Malarkodi et al., 2012          | Online Tourism corpus        | AU-KBC Hierarchial tagset  | Word, POS, chunks                    | CRF         | 70.68             |

 NE (7) - PER, ORG, LOC, TIME, MEASURE, NUMBER

+# Problem for tamil NLP and suggested solutions

+1. [5] - Agglutination -  Morpholological analysis
+3. [5] - Ambiguity - context features can be used
+4. [5] - Nested Entities - Only the outer entitiy is tagged
+5. [5] - Name variations - character level embeddings can be used
+6. [5] - Spell variations - character level embeddings can be used
+7. [5] - Capitalization - Rule based systems cannot be used
+8. [5] - Lack of Standard corpora - Use AI4Bharath dataset for comparision
+9. [5] - Morphology - taking into account the morphological data using subword level entities
+10. [6] - Partial free word order

 ## Models

 - Naive Bayes Classification: